Weimar (Lahn): Buildings

-Among other buildings in the community worth seeing are the "fortress church" in Wenkbach and churches in Niederweimar, Niederwalgern, Allna and Roth.
+Among other buildings in the municipality worth seeing are the "fortress church" in Wenkbach and churches in Niederweimar, Niederwalgern, Allna and Roth.
 The watermill in Argenstein and the synagogue in Roth are also worth a visit, as are the half-timbered houses to be found in some centres.

 Music

-Various clubs in the constituent communities offer a range of different kinds of music.
+Various clubs in the constituent municipalities offer a range of different kinds of music.
 As well as several singing clubs and choirs, there are all kinds of music clubs in Weimar, even a trombone choir and the Wenkbach civic and cultural club's orchestra.

 Sport

-The community's biggest sport clubs are the SG Niederwalgern/Wenkbach, the SC Roth/Argenstein and the TSV Niederweimar.
+The municipality's biggest sport clubs are the SG Niederwalgern/Wenkbach, the SC Roth/Argenstein and the TSV Niederweimar.
 In football, the clubs from Niederwalgern, Wenkbach, Roth and Argenstein form an association and compete as FSG Südkreis.
 The TSV (Turn- und Sportverein, that is, gymnastic and sport club) Niederweimar has its own team.
 Other sports have clubs, too: tennis is offered, for example, at SG Niederwalgern/Wenkbach as well as at TV Weimar in Wolfshausen.
 Table tennis can be played in, among other places, in Wenkbach in the department specially set up for it at the civic and cultural club.

 Economy and infrastructure

 Economy

-The community's biggest industrial park is found in the southern end of Wenkbach.
-The firms YKK und Pauly are located there.
+The municipality's biggest industrial park is found in the southern end of Wenkbach.
+The firms YKK and Pauly are located there.
 Scattered throughout the other centres are further businesses, mostly small and in handicrafts.

 Transport

-Through the community run two Federal Highways, Bundesstraße 3 from Marburg to Gießen, which has still not been built into a four-lane highway, and Bundesstraße 255 going towards Gladenbach and Herborn.
+Through the municipality run two Federal Highways, Bundesstraße 3 from Marburg to Gießen, which has still not been built into a four-lane highway, and Bundesstraße 255 going towards Gladenbach and Herborn.
 Niederwalgern station and Niederweimar station are stops on the Main-Weser Railway between Kassel and Frankfurt am Main at which stop regional and regional express trains (the latter only in Niederwalgern).
-Various buslines join the community's several centres together and to neighbouring communities.
+Various buslines join the municipality's several centres together and to neighbouring municipalities.

 Leisure

-Smaller facilities such as playgrounds can be found in most of the constituent communities, but the only facility well known outside the region is the Seepark ("lake park"), offering a lake with swimming and a recreational area.
+Smaller facilities such as playgrounds can be found in most of the constituent municipalities, but the only facility well known outside the region is the Seepark ("lake park"), offering a lake with swimming and a recreational area.